A Limp in the Woods (Day 36)

 By the time I gathered my goods and made a break for it, it was noon.
 Departing Damascus warranted a backward glance.
 For once I was thankful the forest was thick, leaving me with no invite back.

-Two German kids, Engineer and Agent Orange, each on their Wanderjahr, that all-important postliminary school recess, would fly by as I worked my way up and out of town.
+Two German kids, Engineer and Agent Orange, each on their Wanderjahr, that all-important postliminary school recess, zipped by as I worked my way out of town.
 I couldn’t catch their conversation, for I can’t quite grapple with their throaty, angry language.
 I don’t understand German and I don’t speak German.
-But I can speak English with a German accent.
+But I can speak English with a German accent, yah.

-Oral understanding or no, it was clear die kinder possessed all the bullishness of early manhood.
-(Optimism is a lack of information.)
-Give it time muchachos; you’ll be cranky old men before you know it, once life throws you enough Sturm Und Drang.
+Comprehension or no, it was clear die kinder possessed all the bullishness of early manhood.
+(I say optimism is a lack of information.)
+Give it time muchachos; you’ll be cranky old men before you know it, once life tosses you enough Sturm Und Drang.
 They’d leave the crankiness to me as they kept cranking along.
 Scheiße, I sighed.

-I was crotchety in part because the path--this psycho path--did its usual steep zigzagging.
-It eventually dropped back down to the Creeper Trail after a bunch of senseless climbing.
-As it was in Hampton, some hikers took the more sensible route out of town, sticking to the old RR track.
-I wish I had too, despite the onrushing tide of cyclists.
-My self-imposed rules for thru-hiking do not involve any such purism (or rules), and I could never find fault in how someone else scripts his or her adventure.
+I was crotchety because the path, this psycho path, stuck to its usual steep stupidity.
+It dropped right back down to the Creeper Trail after a bunch of senseless climbing.
+As it’d been back in Hampton, some hikers, though not the Germans, took the more sensible route out of town, keeping to the old RR track.
+I wish I had, despite the onrush of cyclists.
+My self-imposed rules for thru-hiking do not involve any such purism (or rules), and I could never find fault in how anyone else scripts his or her adventure.
 (Though naturally, I do.)

 (These are not ironclad code!
-They’re theoretical, lenient.
-I’ve written them for ME!)
+They’re theoretical and lenient.
+I write them for me!)

 1) Take the scenic route.
 Take the more scenic route.
 Which is which?
 You’ll know it when you see it.

 2) Be open to adventure and possibility.
 Embrace the unexpected detour.
-‘Trail’ is one letter from ‘rail.’
-Step off the tracks as necessary.
+Trail is one letter from rail.
+Step off the tracks if needed.
 Derail yourself; become unhinged.

 3) Don’t be rushed, even when speeding.
-Stop and smell the flowers, even when none exist.
+Stop, stand and stare.
 The last one to Katahdin wins!
 More and more hikers measure their success through the speed at which they travel; don’t fall for this.

 4) Don’t fall, period.
-Injury impales many a hiker.
+Injury pops in for a visit with many a hiker.
 Don’t be one of them.

-5) Enjoy the journey and ALL that comes with it: good (scenery; people; independence); bad (people; food; mosquitoes; sleeping on hard ground or harder wooden bunks); or ugly (weather; body odor; mirrors).
+5) Enjoy the journey and ALL that comes with it: good (scenery; people; independence); bad (people; food; mosquitoes; sleeping on hard ground or harder wooden bunks); or ugly (storm and stress; body odor; mirrors).

 8) Nothing in moderation!

 9) Spend time alone.
-You’ll never be lonely if you like who you’re alone with.
+You won’t be lonely if you like who you’re alone with.
 Loneliness is the condition of the true traveler.

 10) Make a friend en route, if even just yourself.

-And yes, leave no trace!
-(If aliens and Bigfoot can do it, so should we.)
-Better still, erase a trace.
-Make the world a better place.
+And duh--leave no trace!
+(If Bigfoot and God and aliens can do so, so should we.)
+Better yet, erase a trace--make the world better.

 Thru-hiking is a goal-driven activity.
 It necessitates almost constant forward progress, a goal in and of itself.
 If you wish to hike the entire Appalachian Trail in one go, you must, above all else, walk.
 Lots.